altomator/IIIF/README.md

 ...
 ```

-Multiple collections can be used to organize a complex navigation scheme in the Mirador windows.
+Multiple collections can be used to organize a complex navigation scheme as Mirador windows.
 In this example, comic book content is organized around two entry points, by series and by authors.

 ![IIIF collection in Mirador](/images/bd2.jpg)